toderash/aspire.github/CONTRIBUTING.md

 ## Licenses and Copyrights

 If you contribute to this project, you grant an exclusive,royalty-free, global, irrevocable license to AspirePress and any members of AspirePress to use, relicense, redistribute, copy, modify, change or otherwise utilize any source code you contribute.
 Furthermore, contribution of source code is not a guarantee that you will be granted rights to use the project for your own purposes.
-By contributing you acknowledge that the code you contribute becomes licensed by AspirePress, and you may not may not revoke, rescind, or modify that license at any time for any reason.
+By contributing you acknowledge that the code you contribute becomes licensed by AspirePress, and you may not revoke, rescind, or modify that license at any time for any reason.

 You also agree to indemnify and hold harmless AspirePress and any members of AspirePress from any harm, including litigation or copyright enforcement, for code you commit that you do not own. **DO NOT COMMIT CODE YOU DO NOT OWN OR THAT IS COPYRIGHTED BY SOMEONE ELSE!**